Book Awards 2010

 These four winning authors will then be considered for the fifth and largest prize, the Scottish Mortgage Investment Trust Book of the Year, worth an additional £25,000.
 The winning author will therefore receive an overall prize of £30,000.

 Scottish Mortgage Investment Trust is one of the oldest and largest investment trusts listed on the London Stock Exchange.
-The trust has been managed by Scotland’s leading independent fund manager Baillie Gifford since its launch as The Straits Mortgage and Trust Company Ltd in 1909.
+Since its launch as The Straits Mortgage and Trust Company Ltd in 1909 the trust has been managed by one of the UK’s leading independently owned investment managers, Baillie Gifford.
 The trust started life investing in mortgages on rubber plantations in Malaysia seeking to profit from the advent of the mass produced motor car.
 Today Scottish Mortgage Investment Trust invests on a global basis and looks to reward its investors by searching out strong companies which offer above average returns to their shareholders.
-The trust holds net assets of over £1.67bn*.
+The trust holds net assets of over £1.6bn*.

 Scottish Mortgage Investment Trust PLC is listed on the stock market.
 As a result, the value of the shares can be affected by changing stock market conditions and by currency exchange rates.
 The value of an investment and any income from it can fall as well as rise, and investors may not get back the amount they invested.